RomanMalov/AIDAO-solution/README.md

 Private Test Data:

 IHB dataset: 10 subjects
-File with all
-Unexpected text node: '

-                        '
-20×16 scan data representations is available via this repository lfs.
+File with all 20×16 scan data representations is available via this repository lfs.
 More details can be found here.

 Objective
 The task aims to simulate a realistic research workflow: